FalseNegativeLab/mlscorecheck/README.rst

 Introduction
 ============

-Binary classification is one of the most basic tasks in machine learning.
-The evaluation of the performance of binary classification techniques (whether it is original theoretical development or application to a specific field) is driven by performance scores (https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers).
-Despite performance scores provide the basis to estimate the value of reasearch, the reported scores usually suffer from methodological problems, typos and the insufficient description of experimental settings, contributing to the replication crisis (https://en.wikipedia.org/wiki/Replication_crisis) and the skewing of entire fields ([RV]_, [EHG]_), as the reported but usually incomparable scores are usually rank approaches and ideas.
+Binary classification is one of the most fundamental tasks in machine learning.
+The evaluation of the performance of binary classification techniques (whether it is original theoretical advancement or application to a specific field) is driven by performance scores (https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers).
+Despite performance scores provide the basis to estimate the value of reasearch, the reported scores usually suffer from methodological problems, typos and the insufficient description of experimental settings, contributing to the replication crisis (https://en.wikipedia.org/wiki/Replication_crisis) and eventually the derailing of entire fields ([RV]_, [EHG]_).
+Even systematic reviews can suffer from using incomparable performance scores to rank research papers [RV]_.

-Most of the performance score are functions of the values of the binary confusion matrix (with four entries: true positives (tp), true negatives (tn), false positives (fp), false negatives (fn)).
-Consequently, when multiple performance scores are reported for some experiment, they cannot take any values independently.
+Most of the performance score are functions of the values of the binary confusion matrix, having four entries: the number of true positives (``tp``), true negatives (``tn``), false positives (``fp``) and false negatives (``fn``).
+Since ``tp + fn`` equals the number of positive evaluation samples and ``tn + fp`` equals the number of negative test samples, the matrix has eventually two independent elements.
+Without the loss of generality, we can pick ``tp`` and ``tn``.

-Depending on the experimental setup, one can develop techniques to check if the performance scores reported for a dataset are consistent.
+Depending on the experimental setup, one can develop numerical techniques to test if there exists any combination of ``tp`` and ``tn`` which leads to the reported performance scores.
 This package implements such consistency tests for some common scenarios.
-We highlight that the developed tests cannot guarantee that the scores are surely calculated by some standards.
-However, if the tests fail and inconsistencies are detected, it means that the scores are not calculated by the presumed protocols with certainty.
+We highlight that the developed tests cannot guarantee that the scores are surely calculated by some standards or a presumed evaluation protocol.
+However, *if the tests fail and inconsistencies are detected, it means that the scores are not calculated by the presumed protocols with certainty*.
 In this sense, the specificity of the test is 1.0, the inconsistencies being detected are inevitable.

 For further information, see